-3 Because the current standard, IFRS 4, permits a range of accounting practices, the major change brought by IFRS 17 is to set out requirements for the recognition, measurement, presentation and disclosures of insurance contracts.
+8 Because the current standard, IFRS 4, permits a range of practices, the major change brought by IFRS 17 is to mandate the measurement of insurance liabilities and the recognition of insurance income and expenses.
+Accordingly, this section first considers the measurement requirements in IFRS 17.